 This is unquestionably one of the most important tips for hiking with kids.
 If you run out of snacks or — heaven forbid — you bring the wrong snacks, your family hiking trip will quickly become a disaster.

 I like to let (read: make) my littles put together their own snack mixes before we leave.
 They choose from a variety of healthy foods including mixed nuts, dried fruits with no added sugar (Trader Joe’s is my go-to for these!), pretzels, popcorn, and Goldfish.
-I always pack several extra granola bars, apples, and nuts, and the kids almost always end up eating them.
+I always pack several extra low-sugar granola bars, apples, and nuts, and the kids almost always end up eating them.

-Also, like any sane mom, I stash a couple of lollipops in my pack for when they inevitably start bickering or get tired.
-A little bribery in the form of high-fructose corn syrup never hurt anyone.
+Also, like any sane mom, I stash a couple of lollipops or some hard candy in my pack for when they inevitably start bickering or get tired.
+A little bribery in the form of high-fructose corn syrup never hurt anyone!

 It should go without saying that you also need plenty of water.
 According to Trail and Summit, a good rule of thumb is that each person should have one liter of water for every two hours of hiking.
-We always overestimate, then add another couple of small bottles to our packs just to be safe.
+We always overestimate, then add another couple of small bottles to our hiking packs just to be safe.

 3. Turn family hiking into a game

 One way to make hiking with kids considerably more enjoyable is to plan activities.
 I know you’re probably thinking that your family hiking trip is the activity, but trust me — your children won’t see it that way after about 10 minutes.

 Children love scavenger hunts, so turn your hike into one.
 Pinterest has tons of free printable lists geared specifically toward kids (not to mention fun hiking quotes your littles may love!), and many of them incorporate educational elements.

 4. Kid friendly hikes require more preparation